2023 Honda CRF300L Oil and Filter Change - Page 2

 Parts and supplies for Honda CRF300L oil and filter change

-Clean around the engine oil drain bolt, oil filler cap and oil filter cover (small cover on right side of engine next to the oil level sight glass) first.
+If the motorcycle is really dirty, I recommend that you wash it first, or at the very least, clean around the engine oil drain bolt, oil filler cap and oil filter cover (small cover on right side of engine next to the oil level sight glass) first.
 If there is dirt on the exhaust and other parts above the oil filler cap, clean those areas too.
 Also clean the engine case above the oil filter cover.

-Run the bike for a few minutes or so to warm the oil and resuspend any sediment, then turn it off.
+2. Run the bike for a few minutes or so to warm the oil and resuspend any sediment, then turn it off.
 Be careful not to touch the exhaust when it's hot.

+3. Get prepared.
+Spread newspaper or cardboard under the bike.
 Put on a pair of disposable gloves (used engine oil is toxic, so try to avoid skin contact).
+Place a drain pan or pail below the oil drain bolt.

-Loosen the engine oil drain bolt (underside of engine) with a 12 mm socket and a ratchet or flex-bar.
-Place a drain pan or pail underneath the drain bolt to catch the used oil.
+4. Loosen the engine oil drain bolt (underside of engine) with a 12 mm socket and a ratchet or flex-bar.

 Oil drain bolt, 2023 Honda CRF300L